 Evidence located in relation to any project obtained by our researcher or information given to us will never be distributed to any other party without your consent.
 Our company is registered with the Information Commissioner’s Office under the Data Protection Act of 1998.
 Our full T’s & C’s can be viewed on our Terms of Engagement page so why not drop us a line today!

-You can call on 07806513998 or email us via our contact page and we will supply a quote to suits your needs.
+You can call on 07806513998 or email us via our contact page and we will supply a quote to suit your needs.

 Searching for Someone for other Reasons!

 Any information given to us will be treated with the utmost discretion.
-Gengenie Research can help you locate your missing person with our tracing services at rates that are very reasonable so why not get in touch to find out more.
+Gengenie Research can help you locate your missing person with our services at rates that are very reasonable so why not get in touch to find out more?

-If you have you lost contact with someone and you would like to find them again let us do the searching for you with our Genealogy Tracing Service.
-We offer a FREE initial consultation.
+If you have lost contact with someone and you would like to find them again let us do the searching for you with our Genealogy Tracing Service.

 * A sudden disappearance should be reported to the police immediately if the person’s safety is believed to be compromised.
 Call 999 if you believe someone may be at risk or in danger.

-** Our Genealogy Detective Service are only available to persons 18 years and over, if you are under 18 years of age we may be able to help if you have a blood relation or guardian who can work with us on your behalf.
+** Our Genealogy Detective Service is only available to persons 18 years and over, if you are under 18 years of age, we may be able to help if you have a blood relation or guardian who can work with us on your behalf.

 *** We are not able to offer our services for former partners or spouses.
-If you believe the missing person is vulnerable please reported your concerns to the police.
-Alternatively, you could ask if the missing person’s direct relatives (this would need to be a blood relative over the age of 18) to contact Gengenie Research.
+If you believe the missing person is vulnerable, please report your concerns to the police.
+Alternatively, you could ask the missing person’s direct relatives (this would need to be a blood relative over the age of 18) to contact Gengenie Research.

 Our full terms and conditions can be viewed on our Terms of Engagement page, Ready to find out more?